Divy1211/xs-linting/maths/docs/static/xs_type_chk.md

 \end{array}
 $$

-If the return type of a function is `void`, the return statement may be omitted
+If the return type of a function is ${\tt void}$, the return statement may be omitted

 ### 3.11.
 Rule Definitions